henrikopersson/mapping-example/README.md

 If mappers draw on the same area the output will be that area has all the data both mappers submit.
 As long as mappers don't delete data from that area that is fine.

 But using Github is not solving all your problems.
 Still there could be issues if mappers draw on the same area.
-So before you start let the other collaborators know which area you are supposed to map to prevent mapping issues.
+So before you start it good be a good idea letting the other collaborators know which area you are supposed to map to prevent mapping issues.

 Github will keep track of all changes so if someone deletes data from your mapping file that can be restored.
 The issue here is knowing where to find that change.
 Github will not tell you like "symbol 501 was deleted".
 Instead it will point to lines in the XML file that was removed.

 ### Using XMAP format in Open Orienteering mapper is mandatory ###

 When making a new map or revise your current map were multiple collaborators working with the same file it must be saved saved in the XMAP format in Open Orienteering Mapper.
 If you save your file in the OMAP format, OOM compacts the file and the file that not be read with Github to merge changes to the map.
 Same for OCAD files.
+When using the XMAP file format files will be larger than OMAP.

 Since XMAP is an XML format, the file is saved in a clear text format.